The structure of the moduli space of toric dynamical systems of a reaction network: Introduction

+We focus on polynomial dynamical systems generated by {\em reaction networks}, which are represented by directed graphs in Euclidean space.
+One of the goals of reaction network theory is to determine information about the qualitative long-term dynamics from the algebro-combinatorial structure of the network.
+In order to model the evolution in time of the concentrations of interacting species, we use autonomous systems of ordinary differential equations, dictated by the network structure.
+Under the assumption of mass-action kinetics (\cite[Section 2.1.2]{feinberg}), this leads to fruitful interactions between the study of reaction networks and applied algebraic geometry (see \cite{MR4201909}), because these systems have polynomial right-hand side.
+The law of mass-action is very commonly used in mathematical modeling, for instance in population dynamics, ecology, biochemistry, and chemical engineering \cite{boros2019existence,feinberg,cy}.

-In this paper we study polynomial dynamical systems obtained from bio-chemical reaction networks.
-In particular, we are interested in \emph{complex balanced} mass-action systems.
-Introduced by Horn and Jackson in \cite{HJ}, complex balanced dynamical systems are a large class of nonlinear dynamical systems that are known or conjectured to have very strong dynamical behaviours.
-For instance, Horn and Jackson proved that complex balanced dynamical systems posses exactly one positive equilibrium in each stoichiometric compatibility class (i.e., invariant polyhedron).
-In addition, the steady states are known to be locally asymptotically stable.
-One of the most important line of research in the field of chemical reaction network theory is \emph{the Global Attractor Conjecture}, which says that complex balanced mass-action systems have a globally attracting point in each stoichiometric compatibility class.
-This has been already proven in several cases, under mild hypotheses.
+In particular, we are interested in \emph{complex-balanced} mass-action systems (see \cite[Chapter 15]{feinberg}).
+Introduced by Horn and Jackson in \cite{HJ}, these represent a large class of polynomial dynamical systems that are known to have a stable dynamical behaviour that is very desirable in applications.
+For instance, Horn and Jackson proved that complex-balanced dynamical systems possess exactly one positive equilibrium up to conservation laws (i.e., one within each invariant polyhedron) and that this equilibrium is locally asymptotically stable (see \cite{HJ}, \cite[Theorem 2.3]{cy}).
+One of the most important lines of research in the field of reaction network theory is \emph{the Global Attractor Conjecture}, which says that this equilibrium is actually \emph{globally} asymptotically stable.
+This has been already proven in several cases, under various additional hypotheses.
 For the state of the art, we refer the reader to \cite{cy}.
-See also \cite{CJY20}.
-A proof in all generality of the Global Attractor Conjecture has been proposed by Craciun in \cite{GlAttrConj}.
+A proof in full generality of the Global Attractor Conjecture has been proposed in~\cite{GlAttrConj}.

-Complex balanced dynamical systems have also been called \emph{toric dynamical systems} (see \cite{CDSS}), due to the nice algebraic properties of their moduli spaces.
-In particular, the locus in the parameter space of a reaction network which gives rise to complex balanced dynamical systems is called \emph{the toric locus}.
-This is due to the fact that, after a change of coordinates, the toric locus is a variety in the positive orthant given by a toric ideal.

-The study of \emph{the toric locus} (i.e., \emph{the moduli space}) of polynomial dynamical systems has become increasingly important, especially for applications.
-Recent interesting results appeared in \cite{bcs}, where methods to expand the toric locus are proposed in the form of a systematic algorithm.
-Namely, the authors of \cite{bcs} prove that the locus in the parameter space known to give rise to complex balanced dynamical systems (i.e. the toric locus) can sometimes be extended from a set of Lebesgue measure zero to a positive measure set, by means of \emph{real algebraic geometry} and with the help of \emph{Euclidean embedded graphs}.
-The extended set of parameters was called \emph{the disguised toric locus} in \cite{bcs}.